smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables/Truth_Tables.md

 ### Logic Laws

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Propositional logic consists of several fundamental laws that are crucial for logical reasoning and manipulation of logical expressions.
+Propositional logic consists of several fundamental laws that are crucial for logical reasoning and manipulation of logical expressions.
 These laws are important because they provide a framework for constructing valid arguments, proving theorems, and simplifying logical statements.
 The following are the most popular laws, but there are several more.

 |      Law Name        |    Formula                                                              |
 |----------------------|-------------------------------------------------------------------------|